spacetelescope/jwst/docs/jwst/data_products/file_naming.rst

 Exposure file names
 ^^^^^^^^^^^^^^^^^^^
-The names of the exposure level data (stage 0 to 2) is constructed with information from the science header of the exposure, allowing users to map it to the observation in ther corresponding APT files.
-For Stage 0, 1, and 2 "exposure-based" products is:
+The names of the exposure level data (stage 0 to 2) are constructed with information from the science header of the exposure, allowing users to map it to the observation in their corresponding APT files.
+The FITS file naming scheme for Stage 0, 1, and 2 "exposure-based" products is:

  jw<ppppp><ooo><vvv>_<gg><s><aa>_<eeeee>(-<"seg"NNN>)_<detector>_<prodType>.fits